-You will be charged an initial consultation fee but they will be there from 1.5 – 2 hours giving you a lot of ideas and information on what can be achieved, something that cannot be done in 15 minutes.
+There will be an initial fee for roughly a 1.5 – 2 hours consultation .
+But with this you will receive a lot of ideas and information on what can be achieved.
 Most interior designers will redeem this cost if you go ahead with their services.

 - Decide on your budget:

 Be realistic and up front, don’t tell them half way through the project that you have another $5000 for example.
 This will only compromise the overall design.
-Yes you do need a contingency fee especially if renovating but this is part of the total budget.
+A contingency fee should always be part of the total budget.

 - Communicate with the designer throughout the project:

-Be honest, it’s not nasty if you do not like something, give feedback but also realise design is always evolving and items seen in isolation may look incorrect.
+Be honest, it’s not nasty if you don’t like something.
+Give feedback but also realise design is always evolving and items seen in isolation may look incorrect.
 Trust is important.